Garett Bischoff

 Garett Bischoff (born April 20, 1984) is an American professional wrestler.
-He is known for his time in Impact Wrestling and is the son of pro-wrestling executive and personality Eric Bischoff.
+He is best known for his time in Total Nonstop Action Wrestling (TNA) and is the son of pro-wrestling executive and personality Eric Bischoff.

 Early life

 Bischoff was born in 1984 to Eric and Loree Bischoff.
 He studied Firearms Technology at the Sonoran Desert Institute in Tempe, AZ.
 Bischoff owns a clothing line called One Bad Cat Inc.